ThompsonBethany01/Canva_101/README.md

 - Feel free to take ideas from any of my repos!
 I had a lotta fun making the readme on my Office Space themed project [here](https://github.com/ThompsonBethany01/Office-Space).
   - The Examples folder in this repo contains a few visuals I've made with Canva as well.

+# Miscellaneous
+[Video Tutorial](https://youtu.be/f29IDxjQnco) on Converting a Canva Presentation to Google Slides

 ### Author
 [![](https://github.com/ThompsonBethany01.png?size=60)](https://github.com/ThompsonBethany01)
 [Bethany Thompson](https://github.com/ThompsonBethany01)